Angoliuk/nx-starter/README.md

 1. Run `pnpm i` to install dependencies
 2. Prepare env files.
 I created .env.example with default envs
 3. Run `docker compose up`.
 If you have your db, than you can skip it, but then do not forget to change `DATABASE_URL` in `packages/db` env
-4. Run `pnpm nx serve api` to start api
+4. Run `pnpm nx run api:serve` to start api
-5. Run `pnpm nx serve web` to start web
+5. Run `pnpm nx run web:serve` to start web

 Blocked features: